 Timing is important

 If someone opens a case with you, it's important to respond quickly and work with your trading partner to resolve the problem.
-There is a window for opening an eBay Buyer Protection case, being credited for certain fees or taking certain actions in response to a case.
+There is a window for opening a case, being credited for certain fees or taking certain actions in response to a case.
 You'll receive this information when you file a case.

 If you're a seller and you don't address your trading partner's concerns, or don't respond within the time specified, the case could be sent to us for review.